timschott/interview-prep/ds/ml-conceptual.md

   * sum of squares regression
   * the sum of the squared differences between the predicted data points (`ŷi`) and the mean of the response var (`ȳ`)
   * `SSR = Σ(ŷi – ȳ)^2`

-## Sampling

-* what is the central limit theorem?
-  * if you draw large, random samples from a populations, the means of those samples will be distributed normally around the population mean
-  * you can game this out by noting the variance of the sample mean drops to 0 as the number of samples becomes very large
-  * for example, 1000 fair coin flips can be modeled by a normal dist N~(500, 250)
-* what is the law of large numbers?
-* why do we sample?
-* what is bootstrapping?
-  * iteratively resampling your dataset in order to estimate population metrics
-  * when to use it?
+  *
-    * very useful when you have a constrained/limited sized dataset but still want to carry out advanced analysis

 ## Machine Learning

+* explain the difference between supervised and unsupervised learning
+  * supervised learning separates data into pre-determined human defined categories based on labels
+  * unsupervised learning separates data without the use of labels.

-### Models
+### Models [todo]

 * models to know...
   * k means
   * svm
   * decision tree
+  * random forest
   * hierarchical clustering
   * logistic
   * linear
     * what assumptions do you make when using linear models?
     * what features?
     * what is homoskedasticity
-  * what is ANOVA
+  * what is ANOVA [tod[]]
     * analysis of variance
     * what are the measures it produces
   * knn